waynodiablo/Oystercard/battle_ships/learning_objectives.md

 * Can assess appropriate use of encapsulation within an OO system
 * Can develop an appropriately encapsulated OO system
 * Can describe what polymorphism is
-* Can use polymorphic approaches to support the open/closed principle

 ## Class Methods, Single Responsibility Principle